Return to blog

 Without further ado, let’s begin

-What Are the New COVID-19 Symptoms in 2022?
+What Are the New Symptoms of COVID in 2023?

 At the beginning of the pandemic, the most common COVID symptoms were: